smbwain/checkeasy/README.md

 Check if a value is an object and runs validation on all of its properties by given shape.

-Receives single parameter, which should be an object.
+Receives 1 or 2 parameters.

+First one should be an object.
 Values of this object should be validators, which will be called to check properties.

 ```ts
 const validator = object({